When to Use hydraulic compressor for sale?

 Subject: Re: Hydraulic downforce compressor

-I have the agleader weigh pins.
-Yes you are correct about the switch.
-I tried putting a bigger VIAIR electric air compressor on the planter last year, but with the length of wire needed to run to behind the ccs tanks and the amount it was running, it would pop a 25 amp fuse a couple times a day.
-I still have the gauge on the planter near the vacuum gauges to tell me how much actual pressure is in the bags, and the tank pressure is read on the control box for my pp clean sweep rams. midwest
+I have the AgLeader weigh pins.
+Yes, you are correct about the switch.
+I tried putting a bigger VIAIR electric air compressor on the planter last year, but with the length of wire needed to run to behind the CCS tanks and the amount it was running, it would pop a 25 amp fuse a couple of times a day.
+I still have the gauge on the planter near the vacuum gauges to tell me how much actual pressure is in the bags, and the tank pressure is read on the control box for my PP Clean Sweep rams.

 Subject: Re: Hydraulic downforce compressor